 Although these totems proved to be an attention getting way of advertising, they also created problems for the D’Agostinos.
 When they contracted for the space with landowners, those individuals were expected to maintain the bottles, including paint when needed.
 If, as inevitably happened, some giants were allowed to go into disrepair, the family ceased to pay any compensation.
 Angry landowners were known to cover the advertising with plastic or even paint them over.

 Nevertheless, the Renault Winery continued to thrive.
 Meanwhile "Nucky"Johnson had been fined and sent to jail for tax evasion.
 He was paroled after four years but his power in Atlantic City was at an end.
 Indicating just how much the D’Agostinos owned Johnson, he and his young, former model wife were both hired to work for Renault, "Nucky" as a salesman.
 The winery itself had become a major New Jersey tourist attraction, bringing thousands of visitors annually to the state.
-Prosperity allowed the D’Agostinos to move to a home on Atlantic City’s Bartram Street.
+Prosperity allowed the D’Agostinos to move to a large home on Atlantic City’s Bartram Street.
 The house, shown here, was second from the beach.

 Matteo and Maria, who had seen several children die young, suffered a even greater blow in 1948 when John D’Agostino was killed in an auto accident in Atlantic City.
 A local newspaper reported: “It was one of the largest funeral corteges ever seen in the County and was attended by people in all walks of life.
 The pallbearers were a group of leading businessmen and politicians of Atlantic City with many high in the political and business life of the County acting as honorary pallbearers.”
 After a funeral Mass at a local Catholic Church, as his aged parents looked on, John was buried in Oak Grove Cemetery of Atlantic County.